cjay/some-roguelike/README.md

 a proper graphics engine, needing only about 400 lines for the graphics part (Graphics.hs), without Vulkyrie it would need a few thousand lines.

-If you want to try, as of right now you should use GHC 8.8, as I'm waiting for multiple dependencies to accept my pull requests for 8.10.
+If you want to try, the GHC version used for development currently is 8.10.4, cabal-install version 3.4.0.0.